 The Capitol Christmas Tree should not to be confused with the National Christmas Tree, which is planted near the White House and lit every year by the president and first lady.
 The Speaker of the House officially lights the Capitol Christmas Tree.

 Capitol Christmas Tree Lighting Ceremony

-The best way to get to the area is by metro.
-The closest stops are located at Union Station, Federal Center S.W. or Capitol South.
+The best way to get to the area is by metro and the closest stops are located at Union Station, Federal Center S.W. or Capitol South.
 Parking near the U.S. Capitol Building is very limited.
-See a guide to Parking Near the National Mall.

 After the lighting ceremony, the Capitol Christmas Tree will be lit from dusk until 11 p.m. each evening through the holiday season.
 As part of the Architect of the Capitol’s continuing commitment to save energy, strands of LED (Light Emitting Diodes) lights will be used to decorate the entire tree.
 LED lights use little electricity, have an extremely long life-span, and are environmentally friendly.

 The Capitol Christmas Tree Lighting is a time to put a spotlight on one of the country's treasured forests and a different state is selected every year.
 The Carson National Forest is located in northern New Mexico and consists of 1.5 million acres of mountain vistas and year-long recreational activities from fishing, hunting, skiiing, and camping.
 There are over 500 miles of trails that can take you to some of the most stunning viewpoints in the forest.